UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 * Line counting and navigation
 * Search over multiple internal files
 * Sync with external files
-* Icon viewer (small but marvellouos feature to get what is the icon that you want to use)
+* Icon viewer (small but marvellous feature to get what is the icon that you want to use)

 .. figure:: /images/Python_Scripting/python-scripting-introduction-to-scripting-07.png